Robert Calder (writer)

-Born in Moose Jaw, Saskatchewan on April 3, 1941, and growing up in Saskatoon, Calder studied at the University of Saskatchewan and the University of Leeds where he earned a PhD in Literature.
+He was born in Moose Jaw, Saskatchewan, on April 3, 1941, and grew up in Saskatoon.
+Calder studied at the University of Saskatchewan and the University of Leeds where he earned a PhD in Literature.

 In addition to winning the Governor General's Award, Calder also won a Saskatchewan Book Award for Beware the British Serpent: The Role of British Propaganda in the United States, 1939–1945 (2004).